Seattle's Child

 Paradise at Mount Rainer National Park.
 (Image courtesy jb10okie / Flickr)

-A couple of things to keep in mind: The free days do not apply to Sno-Parks, for which a separate Sno-Park permit is needed.
-Also, lands managed by the Washington Department of Natural Resources (DNR) and Fish and Wildlife (WDFW) are not free on those days.
-Find a state park to visit here.
+A couple of things to keep in mind: the free days do not apply to Sno-Parks, for which a separate Sno-Park permit is needed.
+Also, lands managed by the Washington Department of Natural Resources (DNR) and Fish and Wildlife (WDFW) are not free

 Washington State Parks has launched an online store from which you can order guidebooks, passes, art prints, and other State Parks merchandise.

-In 2025, all national parks that normally charge admission, including the three national parks in Washingon state, will offer free entrance days to everyone on the six following dates.
-You’ll see that some State Park Free Days overlap.
+In 2026, all national parks that normally charge admission, including the three national parks in Washington state, will offer free entrance days.

 About the Author